jimitori/ophidian/Sandbox.md

+Will the stars still shine when the world falls asleep?		world falls-asleep śega ša-stars ša-shine still question-particle

+star = sky fire?
+sky — ceśe
+šaššaceśe -> šaceśe?

+shine — reflect light + stand out šaqassa

+śi'i world sleeps-śega hašaceśe šaqassa still?   maybe chi'i instead of chi

-Will the stars still shine when the world falls asleep?		world falls-asleep śega ša-stars ša-shine still question-particle The walls are painted with the colors of twilight.		walls are-painted[xx-declention] xaa twilight-śi colors If I were a river, I would carve a path through the hardest stone.		ši-river-jjee śega ši-carved path xaa siše hardest(e'e) If the rain falls gently, the flowers will bloom by morning.		the rain falls śegelaga śega flowers bloom xaa morning
+The walls are painted with the colors of twilight.		walls are-painted[xx-declention] sa twilight-śi colors If I were a river, I would carve a path through the hardest stone.		(ši) sejeșa jjeeśega ši-carved seșeci xaa siše šisaśe'e If the rain falls gently, the flowers will bloom by morning.		the rain falls śegelaga śega flowers bloom xaa taašaxe

+river = sejeșa
+road, path = seșeci

 cetissa / сьэтисса	to call